wombleton/gitlaw-nz/acts/C/Climate Change Response Act 2002.md

 *   (1) A person who is an importer commits an offence against this Act if the person, without reasonable excuse, fails to comply with [section 248(1)][384] (requirement to collect data or other information and keep records).

-    (2) Every person who is convicted of an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who is convicted of an offence against subsection (1) is liable on conviction,---

     *   (a) the first time the person is convicted of that offence, to a fine not exceeding $8,000: